- Massachusetts Emergency Management Agency

 - Shelter-in-Place Plan — Make sure your family has a plan to shelter in place, which includes stockpiling items you will need to stay comfortable while you are at home.
 Be prepared to shelter in place for at least 72 hours.

-Make sure your emergency plans address the needs of all of your family members, including seniors, children, individuals with medical needs, and people with disabilities.
+Make sure your emergency plans address the needs of all of your family members, including seniors, children, individuals with access and functional needs, and pets.

 Have an Emergency Kit